-This section provides the guidelines that appear in the Environment Guidelines section.
-Use these guidelines and the "For Example..." information that corresponds with each guideline to enhance class discussion and provide additional information.
-A ready-to-copy handout of these guidelines is in the "Additional Resources" section of this guide.
+This section provides the guidelines that appear in the Environment Guidelines section of the CD-ROM.
+Use these guidelines and the "For Example... " information that corresponds with each guideline to enhance class discussion and provide additional information.
+A ready-to-copy handout of these guidelines are provided for you in the "Additional Resources of this guide.